jwlehner/applications/2015-12-15--RCAC/project_description.md

  -

-## Relevance for the given field
+## Relevance for the field of archaeology

 The proposed project will characterize the human-environment interactions, their nature and intensity on the Milesian Peninsula from the prehistoric to the Byzantine time.
 Nearly all previous work on this topic has relied on excavations or extensive surveys, which are often inadequate to test hypotheses concerning hinterland occupation, integration or economy.
-Small or short occupations, which made the landscape, remained undocumented.
-By examining a mirco-region materials using extensive but also intensive survey data and excavation, this work will test long-held assumptions about the occupation from Prehistoric to Byzantine periods and explain how uncertainty plays a role in the construction of this narratives.
-Furthermore, an important goal of this project is to strength the ongoing relations among survey by providing reusable code and enabling the creation of personalized maps to compare surveys, which a similar basis.
+Small or short occupations, which populated the landscape, remained undocumented.
+This work will test long-held assumptions about the occupation from Prehistoric to Byzantine periods, and explain how uncertainties can play a role in the construction of narratives by examining a mirco-region materials using extensive but also intensive survey and excavation data.
+Furthermore, an important goal of this project is to strength the ongoing relations among survey by providing reusable code and enabling the creation of personalized maps to compare surveys, on a similar basis.
 This research project, which implements cuting-edge research methods in the spirit of Open Access will support the establishment of RCAC and Koç into the forefront of the emerging field of 'Digital Archeology'.
 I believe that this project and future collaborations that develop out of this project will help serve to accomplish this.

 ## Outcomes